 11. Snowbasin Resort – Utah

 Looking for the “greatest snow on earth”?
 Look no further than Utah.
-And with many Utah ski resorts to choose from, Snowbasin is actually one of the best ski resorts for beginners.
+And with many Utah ski resorts to choose from, you can easily plan a Utah ski trip to Snowbasin is actually one of the best ski resorts for beginners.

 Snowbasin is located about 45 minutes north of Salt Lake City, UT.
 While you won’t be blown away by the number of easy runs, you will find an excellent “Learn and Earn” lessons program for beginners, in addition to standard group and private lessons as well as rentals.